jaredsinclair/etcetera/README.md

 ## So What

 Etcetera is a mish-mash of extensions and utility classes.
 Every file in this repository is (mostly) intended to stand on its own, requiring nothing except some first-party Apple frameworks.
-Sometimes, like with `ImageCache`, that means a given file is embarassingly long, but that's a tradeoff I'm willing to make.
-Nothing here is meant to be a permanent solution for the lifetime of a world-class project, but rather an accelerant when setting up a new project.

 ## Usage